-New England Eye an innovative leader in patient-centered eye care, delivering the most current approaches to treatment of eye and vision disorders.
-New England Eye encompasses an extensive network of affiliated community health sites throughout Greater Boston and Massachusetts.
-Students at New England College of Optometry have the opportunity to do clinical work throughout the NEE Network:
+The clinical network is an innovative leader in patient-centered eye care, delivering the most current approaches to treatment of eye and vision disorders.
+The clinical network encompasses an extensive network of affiliated community health sites throughout Greater Boston and Massachusetts.
+Students at New England College of Optometry have the opportunity to do clinical work throughout the Network.
+Learn more about our clinical program.

 1. Comprehensive Vision Centers